seanbaxter/circle/NVVM.md

 ```
 is a convenient way to make parameters indexable by kernel key.
 When source translation is done, the `radix_sort_params_map` is deleted with all other meta objects of static storage duration.
 It will not be included in your binary.

 [Enum introspection](https://github.com/seanbaxter/circle#introspection-on-enums) is the all-star feature in Circle, and it's used again by the `radix_sort` launcher.
-The metafor steps over all `gpu_arch_t` values.
+The metafor steps over all `nvvm_arch_t` values.
 At each step, a codegen context _if-statement_ matches the sm version of the enumerator to the codegen constant `__nvvm_arch` and emits a call to `radix_sort_sm` specialized over that SM version.
 We don't know what value `__nvvm_arch` has at translation, but that's okay--Circle makes only a single front-end pass over the translation unit, so no unwanted code will be added to the AST.

 When the code generator runs for each GPU architecture, only the child statement of the `@codegen if` statement that matches the targeted machine architecture gets emitted as NVVM code.
+It's worth sitting back to realize that the specific device architectures are not listed in this source: they are pulled using introspection.
+Recompiling the program with different `-sm_{arch}` options defines a different enumeration and generates different AST.

 If it's too burdensome to provide a parameter set for every GPU architecture being targeted, this code can easily be adjusted to match the `__nvvm_arch` to a range of targets covered by a single parameter set.
 That would generate M (the number of different tunings) function template instantiations and N (the number of machine targets) backend versions.
 Each of the N target machines uses the most appropriate of the M tunings.